AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. py:function:: RoadRunner_getParamPromotedSBML(*args)
    :module: roadrunner

-   Takes an sbml document (in textual form) and changes all of the local parameters to be global parameters.
+   Takes an SBML document (in textual form) and changes all of the local parameters to be global parameters.

-   :param str sbml: the contents of an sbml document
+   :param str SBML: the contents of an SBML document
    :rtype: str

 .. method:: RoadRunner.evalModel()